maueroats/teaching/content/intermediate-cs/ch07/exercises-3.md

 5. `dice`: Write a function that gives the total from randomly rolling two six sided dice.

 5. `rstar`:
-Write a function that makes a star with a random number of sides (5 to 10).
+Write a function that makes a star with a random side length.

 6. `dstar`:
-Write a function that makes two stars next to each other, one should have 4-8 sides and the other should have twice as many sides.
+Write a function that makes two stars next to each other, one should have a random side length and the other should have sides that are twice as long.

+7. Challenge: make a star with a random number of sides.
+For the third number, try `(remainder 31 sides)`.